jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/learning-philosophy.md

 But then I heard Uncle Bob Martin saying that software development has not changed in the last 40 years.
 And I heard Mattias Petter Johansson's [advise for programmers:](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)

 > "... **learn the stuff that doesn’t change around a lot**.
 Learn the fundamentals that we figured out in the 70s and that have been true since.
-Learn programming in **general**.
+Learn programming in general.
 Don’t be a better Angular programmer, or even a better JavaScript programmer — just be a better programmer, period."

 So today, my focus moved into learning the basic principles of software design and methodologies, because these are the things that do not change a lot, and these things will help me make software that is [highly maintainable](https://terencemcghee.com/Articles/Tech/2016/10/15/551B3828CD47198C7C5A58903228DA71.html), which many master programmers say is the primary value of software for customers (and for the programmers also).